 Friends!
 We’ve done it.
 We’ve finished the 30-day cleanse!
 If you want a recap of the incredibly fresh and delicious recipes we’ve been eating this month, make sure to check out the Best of January highlights.
 My personal favorite is this Detox Salad.

-For my final recipe of the 2019 cleanse I’m bringing back an oldie.
-This Raw Pad Thai was originally published on My Darling Vegan May 7, 2013.
-That’s nearly 6 years ago!
+For my final recipe of the 2019 cleanse I’m bringing back an oldie; a recipe from nearly 6 years ago.
 Wouldn’t you say it is time to freshen up this beloved recipe?

 Let’s take a look at the new and improved Raw Pad Thai.